paulmorio/protclus/README.md

 ```
 ## Citation
 If this work was of use to you please cite the original authors of each of the algorithms and the previous Python2 module authors.

-Additionally please consider citing the following paper, as this library was built in conjunction.
+Additionally please consider citing the following paper, as this library was developed as part of the project surrounding it.

 ```
 @misc{protclus,